rydermackay/ReadingList/README.md

 - open selected items in the default browser by pressing return (hold option to open in background)
 - remove selected items by pressing delete

+Make sure you quit the app (instead of killing the process from Xcode) to ensure changes are flushed.

 ![ReadingList in action](ReadingList.png)

 Disclaimer